bhubie/talks/making-impossible-states-impossible/slides/slides.md

 - As of about a year ago - they have announced a proposel of how they would like to implment this in the languague.
 No release date yet. but they are working on it.
    - I am going to be going a bit more detail into this spec later so you see how it may be implemented.
 - If you have ever lurked online C# communities this always seems to be the feature that others are waiting for to be implemented in the language,

+We are not doomed though. - There are some libraries we can use to get something similar.

+(NEXT SLIDE)

 -->